wechaty/wechaty-weixin-openai/README.md

 Our Friday BOT are using `wechaty-plugin-qnamaker` to connect our WeChat conversations with QnAMaker.

-You can read the source code from: <https://github.com/wechaty/friday/blob/master/src/plugins/qnamaker.ts>
+1. Source Code - You can read the source code from: <https://github.com/wechaty/friday/blob/master/src/plugins/qnamaker.ts>
+1. Spreadsheets - You can read our Question & Answer Pairs for Wechaty Community from: <https://docs.google.com/spreadsheets/d/14o7ytbZDRyX53nn8F4VohBgzAP6pMnCRPWFFzdcyzxc/edit>

+> Note: our question & answer pairs sheet are open to edit.
+Please feel free to add question & answer pair if you believe it's necessary, and thank you for your contribution!

 ## Resources